 - There are many types of parasitic diseases.
 You’ll likely need other lab tests to determine the exact cause before the correct medication can be prescribed.

 When it comes to white blood cells, you want to keep them all within the healthy range.
-If your white blood cell count is too low, you’ll be more vulnerable to illness.
+You’ll be more vulnerable to illness if your white blood cell count is too low.
 If it’s too high, it may mean your body is responding to something.

-Regular exercise is an important component to overall good health and maintaining the right blood counts.
-There’s some evidence to suggest exercise can help improve monocyte function, especially as you age.
+Regular exercise can promote overall good health and help you maintain typical blood counts.
+Some evidence suggests exercise can help improve monocyte function, especially as you age.

-Since monocytes respond to inflammation, an anti-inflammatory diet might be beneficial.
-Anti-inflammatory foods include:
+Since monocytes respond to inflammation, an anti-inflammatory diet may be beneficial.
+Anti-inflammatory foods can include:

 - olive oil

 - strawberries, blueberries, cherries, and oranges

 - fatty fish, such as salmon, tuna, sardines, and mackerel

 Some foods, like those listed below, can increase inflammation.
 Try to limit: